fommil/fpmortals/manuscript/under-review.md

   final case class NonEmptyList[+T](head: T, tail: List[T])
 ~~~~~~~~

 can never be empty.
-This makes `cats.data.NonEmptyList` a useful data
+This makes `scalaz.NonEmptyList` a useful data
 type despite containing the same information as `List`.

 In addition, wrapping an ADT can convey information such as if it